HDG-Community/hdg-wiki-two/content/sophont-species/affini.md

 Affini senses are extremely sharp.
 While they commonly shape eyes that appear to be made out of a kind of hammered metal, and which shine in a number of colors that vary with the affini's emotional state, these eyes are not their primary visual organs, and instead serve as fascinators used to attract and hypnotize other sophonts (see **Biorhythms & Hypnotics**, below).
 Affini vision is instead a function of ancestral photosynthesis.
 Every vine and every leaf an affini has is sensitive to light, and so they effectively see with their entire body.
 Their vines are also sensitive to vibrations, and therefore sound, as well as tactile stimulation.
 Affini often host many other senses through grafts (see below).
 ### Grafts
-{{< aside xenodrug_grafts_lise "Digital illustration of a trio of xenodrug grafts, which look like botanical elements.
+{{< aside xenodrug_grafts_lise "Digital illustration of a collection of six xenodrug grafts, which look like botanical elements.
 Around the illustrations is some unintelligible alien script." >}}
     A collection of xenodrug grafts.
     Art by lise-lemonade.
 {{< /aside >}}